Bremen could become a stronghold of drone defense – Dobrindt is planning!

 Additional need for action

-In view of the increasing drone sightings, such as recently at Munich Airport, the federal government sees a need for action.
-Considerations that possibly foreign actors such as Russia use drones for releases do the rest.
-There is no clear evidence, but the terrifyingly high number of incidents speaks a clear language.
-Therefore, the government plans to discuss new rules on drone defense in the next cabinet meeting in order to sharpen the legal framework.
+In view of the increasing number of drone sightings, such as those recently at Munich Airport, the federal government sees a need for action.
+Considerations that foreign actors such as Russia may be using drones for reconnaissance are also a factor.
+Although there is no clear evidence, the shockingly high number of incidents speaks volumes.
+The government therefore plans to discuss new rules on drone defense at the next cabinet meeting in order to tighten the legal framework.

-At the moment, the Bundeswehr's Air Security Act only allows the Bundeswehr to push off and force aircraft to land - the shooting is not permitted.
-Federal Minister of Justice Stefanie Hubig, however, is open to possible changes in the law that the Bundeswehr would also legitimize for the use of drones.
+Currently, the Bundeswehr's Aviation Security Act only allows the repulsion and forcing of aircraft to land - shooting them down is not permitted.
+However, Federal Justice Minister Stefanie Hubig is open to possible changes to the law that would also give the Bundeswehr greater legitimacy for its use against drones.
 The debate about how the responsibilities between the federal and state governments can be regulated more clearly is in full swing.

 It remains exciting to see how the plans develop further.
 However, one thing is certain: in a world where drones are increasingly becoming a threat, an effective defense strategy is essential.
 The developments in Bremen could be groundbreaking in this regard if the responsible actors manage to demonstrate their good knack for technology and safety.